syncfusion-content/ej2-angular-docs/ej2-angular/grid/grouping/grouping.md

 # Grouping in Angular Grid Component

-The grouping feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid enables data to be organized into a hierarchical structure, allowing records to be expanded and collapsed for improved readability and analysis.
+The grouping feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid enables data to be organized into a hierarchical structure, allowing records to be expanded and collapsed for improved readability and analysis.

 The group feature is enabled by injecting the `GroupService` to the providers array.